joaomiguel-ist/mobiledevoutsys/saveREADME.txt

-Client adding and verifying works now as intended.
+RolePerson works as intended:
-Replicate to other screens should now be fast
+- a person can be multiple things (and be picked to be one of them in a project)

+- a role can be played by many people